 AMD had a few weeks of being on the top when they released their Radeon R9 290X graphics card but it slipped with NVIDIA's GTX 780 Ti launch.
 The big difference is that the Radeon R9 290X cards are more affordable with this overclocked version from Sapphire costing just $580.
 The downside is that this is a massive card to fit the three cooling fans and the noise levels can be quite high when the card is pushed hard.
 It can reach 4K resolution levels though.
 The card requires one 8-pin and one 6-pin PCI-Express power connectors and a 700 watt power supply.
 Video connectors include two DVI, one HDMI and one DisplayLink.

 The AMD Radeon R9 290 is essentially a scaled back version of the R9 290X.
-The card is significantly more affordable but it actually only drops a very small level of performance such that it actually outperforms the NVIDIA cards available around $500 but at a price tag of just $400.
-This makes it an excellent value but it does have some cooling issues just like the larger card.
+The card is significantly more affordable but it actually only drops a very small level of performance such that it actually can outperform NVIDIA's cards in the same price range.
+This makes it an excellent value but it does have some cooling issues just like the 290X but this is handled by the three fans making it a really long card.
 This means that card has just enough performance to run games at 4K resolutions but it does so with a good amount of fan noise.
 Setting it to a lower fan noise unfortunately drops performance below 4K levels but still good for 2560x1440 at very high detail levels.
 The card requires one 8-pin and one 6-pin PCI-Express power connector and a 750 watt rate power supply.
 Video connectors include two DVI, HDMI and DisplayPort.
+Priced around $440.